Oatmeal Cake (a.k.a. Camping Cake)

 1 cup chopped walnuts, pecans, or almonds

-- Melt butter in saucepan and add sugar
+- Melt butter in a saucepan and add sugar

 - Add coconut & nuts.